 The CFO shall invest all available cash (with the exception of 30% funds) into a common investment portfolio.
 The CFO is required to file a statement of economic interest annually with the Authority Administrative Assistant/Clerk by no later than January 15 (§2.2-3116).
 The CFO may require any employee of the Authority entrusted with the investment of Authority funds to file a similar statement.
+The CFO and Investment and Debt Manager will file an annual Statement of Economic Interest and make any and all other disclosures or recusals in compliance with NVTA Policy 2 - Conflict of Interest.
 In no event shall any employee involved in the investment process also be involved in personal business activity that could conflict with proper execution of the investment program.